 A Cane toad and Milky tree frog

-A particular bad year for our road
+A particularly bad year for our road

 A ciclid fish attempting to swim across our road during a flood

-Black Howler Monkey’s
+Black Howler Monkeys

 Original build

-A sidenote – the ¾ acre lot was surveyed from the original farm that the Belizean couple owned.
-They owned 2 – 30 acre pieces of land (side by side).
-Fast forward to 2010 when I would spend 11 months in Belize I purchased another ¾ lot that would connect my directly to the Belize River giving me “river frontage.”
 In recent years, first Hilda and then Mel passed.
-Mel was probably one of my most cherished friends and I think about him often.
-During this time their son Wayne took control of the farm.
-Wayne is a city boy and has no interest in being back in the bush with us.
-In 2017 I was able to negotiate 10 acres of the original farm and the second 30 acre parcel.
-So in total I have 41½ acres in Belize with a home.
+Mel was probably one of my most cherished friends, and I think about him often.
+During this time, their son Wayne took control of the farm.
+In 2017, I was able to negotiate 10 acres of the original farm and the second 30-acre parcel.
+So in total, I have about 42 acres in Belize with a home.
 Most of the farm over the years (even before I purchased my pieces) has become reclaimed jungle.
-The 30 acre piece is all jungle with 2 large fish ponds (300ft x 50ft x 10ft deep) that we had dug by excavator in 2002.
-Much of the 10 acres on the main farm is also reclaimed jungle but I have over the last few years planted about 400 young coconut trees that get sporadic maintenance.
+The 30-acre piece is all jungle with two large fish ponds (300ft x 50ft x 10ft deep) that we had dug by an excavator in 2002.
+Much of the 10 acres on the main farm is also reclaimed jungle, but I have, over the last few years, planted about 400 young coconut trees that get sporadic maintenance.

 My fish ponds – before and after